codingfishman/react-scroll-pagination/README.md

 ### totalPages
 `OPTIONAL`
-> If we just want to fetch the next page data without displaying the page number, we can ignore this prop and below
+> If we just want to fetch the next page data without displaying the page number, do not configure it.

 We have to tell the component how many pages we totally have when we want to display the pages, so it can calculate the page position.